 The correct drill bit size for a 6-32 tap is No.36, with a decimal equivalent of 0.1065.
 You’ll need to take note of the correct drill bit size to get the best outcome.

 How to Find Out the Drill Bit Size for a 6-32 Tap

 A 6-32 Thread Tap sizing includes close and free fit sizes.
 The close fit size for a 6-32 tap is 27, with a decimal equivalent of 0.1440.

 On the other hand, for the free fit size, it should be 25, with a decimal equivalent of 0.1495.
 Note that this sizing applies to aluminum, copper, bakelite, cast iron, or any thin materials.
-Also, our engineers suggest that you can use one drill size larger.
+Also, I suggest that you use one drill size larger.

 Calculating the Size of the Tap Drill

 1. You’ll need to measure the overall diameter of the tap you want to use.

 2. Then, use this formula– Dh = Dbm — 0.0130 (your desired entire thread percentage/ Ni).
 Note the following terms: